I understand that the Department of Public Safety has thirty days to issue my license from the time I submit my application, is this true?

 Can an owner of private property prohibit me from carrying my concealed handgun on his premise?

 Yes.
 Pursuant to Subsection C of NMSA 1978 Section 29-19-12, any person lawfully in possession of private property may prohibit the carrying of concealed handguns on such private property by posting notice in accordance with NMSA 1978 Section 30-14-6 or by verbally notifying persons entering upon the property.

 How do I check on the status of my license?

-An applicant may contact the Concealed Carry Unit Division by telephone or e-mail to inquire on the status of their application.
+An applicant may contact the Concealed Carry Unit Division by telephone to inquire on the status of their application.
 Agents may provide the information to the applicant after the applicant has supplied sufficient identifiers such as address, social security number, DOB, etc. However, if at any time there is a problem with your application, a letter will be sent to your provided mailing address detailing the situation.

 Do I have to be licensed to have a concealed loaded handgun inside my vehicle?

 No. New Mexico law allows a person who is not otherwise prohibited to have a concealed loaded firearm in his/her vehicle (including motorcycles and bicycles).
 If you are not licensed to carry concealed in this State or in a state that NM recognizes, you may not have the weapon concealed on your person when you exit your vehicle or motorcycle.